awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/060_scaling/test_ca.md

 ip-192-168-99-237.ap-southeast-1.compute.internal    Ready    <none>   4h1m   v1.21.4-eks-033ce7e   ON_DEMAND
 ```

-{{% notice tip %}}
-Check in the AWS console that Spot auto-scaling groups have now the Desired capacity set to 0.
+**NOTE:** Check in the AWS console that Spot auto-scaling groups have now the Desired capacity set to 0.
 You can **[follow this link](https://console.aws.amazon.com/ec2/autoscaling/home?#AutoScalingGroups:filter=eksctl-eksworkshop-eksctl-nodegroup-dev;view=details)** to get into the Auto Scaling Group AWS console.
-{{% /notice %}}
+If there's a node group that haven't scale down yet, and you want to confirm this behavior, you might need to wait around 10 more minutes.

 {{% /expand %}}